ComradPing/Comradping_Aoe4mod/README.md

 Age of Empires 4 / Comrad Ping's Mod

 A mod that focusses on combat in Age of Empires 4.
 Currently using Kzoacn's CBA gamemode as a base.
-Currently named: CBA Custom / CBA Tuning v2
+Currently named: CBA Onslaught / Onslaught Tuning

 ( This page is unfinished.
-Features/Changes are still missing.
+Some Features/Changes are still missing.
 Consider this list incompelte)

 ### Desciption:

 Combat is the focus of this mode.
 Each player starts with a Keep.
 You can produce Villagers & Special units from the keep.

 Eliminate enemey units to progress in Age and gain new rewards.
-(Age 2 = 50 Kills, Age 3 = 350 Kills, Age 4 = 1000 Kills)
+Bonus points are gained by eliminating different types of units:

++50 for eliminating Keeps

++25 for eliminating Miltitary Production Building/Landmark/Defensive Structures

++10 for eliminating Siege/Town Center/Hero/Research Building

++5  for eliminating House/Economy Building/Elephants

+Default Setting: Resources are infinite, and reset every 1 min to max once you drop below the Threshold.

-Resources are automatically generated every 60 seconds.
+(Optional Setting: Resources are automatically generated every 60 seconds.
 (You can select between 1000 p/m, 2500 p/m, 5000 p/m).
-You can use villagers for a slight increase.
+You can use villagers for a slight increase)

-Maximum populcation capacity is 250.
-Automatic Reinforcements go up to 300.
-Reinforcements arrive every 5 min.
-Group Size increased by Rewards.
-Age 4 replaces Men at Arms with Knights
+Maximum populcation can be set in the lobby.

+Default Population settings: Max 350

+Automatic Reinforcements go up to (Max Pop) + 100

+Reward List has been changed.
+Upgrades are now gained by scoring points

+Setting for Passive Population Increase.
+Disables Houses/TC (Unlocked at 7500 Points)

+ON by default, +10 every 2.30 min

 # New Units / Buildings

 #### All Factions
 - Added Ribauldequin
+- Added Culverin
 - Added Landsknecht  (Uses spearman model based on faction) (T4 Upgrade only allowed for original faction (HRE))
 - Added Horse Archer (Uses horseman model based on faction) (T4 Upgrade only allowed for original faction (RUS))
 - Added Traction Trebuchet
 - Added 'Great Trebuchet' (Age IV)
+- Added 'Swordsman' (Spearman with Man at Arms weapons)

 All factions start with Traction Trebuchet (Age II) / Upgradable at Age III to Counterweight.